Samantha Rebillet: Career

 Rebillet first appeared on screen in the seminal Australian film Newsfront, and in Going Down in 1983.

 Rebillet went on to gain credits in several other features including Heatwave, Così and I Can't Get Started, and was cast in international commercials with Sega, AT&T and Kraft.
 Other early guest roles included appearances in several Australian television series Water Rats, Murder Call and All Saints.

 Despite years as an actor, Rebillet always wanted to be a director and eventually, in her twenties, got behind the camera by working as a director's assistant to Mark Joffe (The Man Who Sued God) and Alex Proyas (Garage Days and iRobot).
 Since graduating from the Australian Film Television and Radio School in 2006, Rebillet has written and directed prize winning short films and documentaries, alongside TV commercials, corporate videos and music clips.
-Her documentary 'Butterfly Man' (2004) has picked up major awards both in Australia and abroad, including the Silver Cub Award at the International Documentary Film Festival in Amsterdam(IDFA), while her short 'All Shook Up' was a finalist in the 2003 Tropfest Short Film Festival.
+Her documentary 'Butterfly Man' (2004) has picked up major awards both in Australia and abroad, including the Silver Cub Award at the International Documentary Film Festival Amsterdam(IDFA), while her short 'All Shook Up' was a finalist in the 2003 Tropfest Short Film Festival.
 Her drama films have featured some Australian actors such as Mia Wasikowska and Maeve Dermody.
 Rebillet was chosen as the Australian representative at the Artist Residency 5Sur5 in Belgium, and her work has screened regularly on television in Australia, International Broadcast and Qantas Inflight.

 Rebillet has taught film studies at Macquarie University, COFA/UNSW, Metro Screen and NIDA and is currently a part-time lecturer and Doctorate candidate at the University of Technology, Sydney.
 Rebillet is currently developing the Kickstarter-funded feature-length film, The Last Goodbye as a part of her study.

 She also formed part of the electronic jazz pop outfit The Freaks in Love with her husband Ilan Kidron of the Potbelleez.